-Viruses cause many respiratory infections.
-Rhinovirus, coronavirus and adenovirus cause the common cold.
-The influenza, or flu, virus can cause upper respiratory infection and pneumonia.
-Another respiratory virus, called RSV, causes a respiratory infection called bronchiolitis in infants and toddlers.
-The symptoms of bronchiolitis include dry cough, rapid breathing and wheezing, a high-pitched noise sick children make when trying to exhale.
+A variety of viruses cause different types of respiratory infections.
+Rhinovirus, coronavirus and adenovirus are the leading causes of the common cold.
+Influenza viruses infect the upper respiratory system and sometimes spreads to the lungs causing pneumonia.
+Another virus called the respiratory syncytial virus (RSV) causes a respiratory infection called bronchiolitis in infants and toddlers.
+The symptoms of bronchiolitis include dry cough, rapid breathing and wheezing, a high-pitched sound sick children make when exhaling.

 Central Nervous System Infections

-Several viruses can affect the central nervous system, which is composed of the brain and the spinal cord.
-More commonly, enteroviruses and herpes viruses can cause meningitis and encephalitis.
-According to a 2009 article published in the journal "Archives of Neurology," other viral causes of central nervous system infections are emerging, including West Nile virus and Japanese encephalitis virus.
 Meningitis is an inflammation of the tissue surrounding the brain and spinal cord.
 Encephalitis is an inflammation of the brain tissue itself.
 The symptoms of these central nervous system infections overlap and can include fever, headache, neck stiffness and light sensitivity.
-Mental status changes are common, including confusion, mood instability, lethargy and possibly coma.
+Mental status changes are common, including confusion, mood instability, extreme lack of energy and possibly coma.
 Seizures occur in some people with meningitis or encephalitis.

 - American Family Physician: Gastroenteritis in Children, Part 1 -- Diagnosis